 In a paper entitled Metastability of Queuing Networks with Mobile Servers, A. Rybko, S. Shlosman, A. Vladimorov and F. Baccelli study symmetric queuing networks with moving servers and FIFO service discipline.
 The mean-field limit dynamics demonstrates unexpected behavior which is attributed to the meta-stability phenomenon.
 Large enough finite symmetric networks on regular graphs are proved to be transient for arbitrarily small inflow rates.
 However, the limiting non-linear Markov process possesses at least two stationary solutions.
 The mean-field analysis is based on the Non Linear Markov Process developed for this type of queuing networks in Queuing Networks with Varying Topology – A Mean-Field Approach.

 With Pranav Madadi, F. Baccelli, and G. de Veciana analyzed the temporal variations in the Shannon rate experienced by a user moving along a straight line in a cellular network represented by a Poisson-Voronoi tessellation.
 We consider a network that is shared by static users distributed as a Poisson point process and analyzed the time series of the final shared rate and the number of users sharing the network.
 The first paper On Shared Rate Time Series for Mobile Users in Poisson Networks was focused on the noise limited case.
 The ongoing research is focused on the general case, with both interference and thermal noise taken into account.

 Spatial point processes involving birth and death dynamics are ubiquitous in networks.
 Such dynamics are particularly important in peer-to-peer networks and in wireless networks.
 In the paper “Mutual Service Processes in R^d, Existence and Ergodicity”, Fabien Mathieu (Bell Laboratories), Ilkka Norros (VTT) and François Baccelli proposed a way to analyze the long term behavior of such dynamics on Euclidean spaces using coupling techniques.
-This line of though is continued by Mayank Manjrekar on other classes of spatial birth and death processes.
+This line of though is continued by Mayank Manjrekar on other classes of processes like hard core spatial birth and death processes.